Boot Time Optimization

 2.1 Reduce the bootloader boot time

-• Remove the U-Boot autoboot prompt can save two seconds over the default configuration with only minor modifications, as it bypasses the pause waiting for a keypress during the boot process.
+• Remove the U-Boot autoboot prompt can save two seconds over the default configuration with only minor modifications, as it bypasses the pause waiting for a key press during the boot process.

-• Merge the kernel DTBO into main dts to reduce the u-boot DTBO loading time.
+• Merge the kernel DTBO into main DTS to reduce the U-Boot DTBO loading time.

 2.2 Reduce the Linux kernel boot time